iamrajac/NoteVault/README.md

-# NoteVault – Workspace Notes & Milestones
+# NoteVault – Workspace Notes & Milestone

 A collaborative workspace management system for managing projects, milestones, tasks, and notes with role-based access control.